-While we want to foster open source development and a wiki is central to this purpose, there are certain caveats on what should and shouldn’t be posted to the DM wiki since significant material is open to the public.
-All wiki users should ensure the following:
+While we want to foster open source development and a wiki is central to this purpose, there are certain caveats on what should and shouldn’t be posted to the Data Management space on Confluence since significant material is open to the public.
+All Confluence users should ensure the following:

-- Review the material you have posted on the wiki to be sure there is nothing that is confidential, or that could be embarrassing or used against the project.
-Confidential material would include (for example) partnering plans or proposals that are confidential or have not yet been realized, financial information, positioning relative to other projects, or comments about strengths or weaknesses relative to other projects.
+Material posted to the wiki must not be confidential or contain material that could be embarrassing or used against the project.
+This might include, for example, partnering plans or proposals that are confidential or have not yet been realized, financial information, positioning relative to other projects, or comments about strengths or weaknesses relative to other projects.

 The DM Project Manager is responsible for oversight ensuring that the DM wiki only has appropriate material.
 The entire DM team is expected to help with this oversight; if you see something that is suspect, please bring it to the attention of the DM Project Manager.